-5.4.1 Responsibilities of the School Committee
+5.5.1 Responsibilities of the School Committee

-School Committee (SCOM) shall meet once a month to review the progress of teaching-learning.
+School Committee shall meet once a month to review the progress of teaching-learning.
 The minutes of the SCOM meeting shall be submitted to the IQAC.

-5.5 Programme Committee
+5.6 Programme Committee (PCOM)

-Programme committees(PCOM) are constituted by the HOD/HOI for each programme, with the Faculty members teaching the courses and a Professor of the core department as the Chairperson.
+Programme committees are constituted by the HOD/HOI for each programme, with the faculty members teaching the courses and a Professor of the core department as the Chairperson.
 The PCOM will be common for all the campuses.
 PCOM shall meet periodically to ensure the quality of the teaching and learning during the semester.

-5.5.1 Responsibilities of the Programme Committee
+5.6.1 Responsibilities of the Programme Committee

-PCOM shall meet at least thrice in a semester with a specific agenda (not limited to) for each meeting as given below:
+PCOM shall meet at least thrice in a semester with specific agenda (not limited to) as follows:

-Meet Number Timeline Agenda 1 Two(2) weeks after commencement of semester Course Planand review of the course committee meeting minutes 2 8 th week after the commencement of semester (preferably after mid- semester feedback) Progress of classwork, Feedback and review of course committee meeting minutes 3 15 th week after the commencement of semester Progress of classwork, examination schedule, review of course committee meeting minutes and revision of curriculum and syllabus
+Meet Number Timeline Agenda 1 Two(2) weeks after commencement of semester Course Plan and review of the course committee meeting minutes 2 Progress of classwork, Attendance Monitoring, Feedback, and review of course committee meeting minutes 3 17 th week after the commencement of semester Progress of classwork, examination schedule, review of course committee meeting minutes, and suggestions for revision of curriculum and syllabus